Food safety in the home

 If you want to store leftovers in the fridge, cool them as quickly as possible, ideally within 90 minutes.
 Cover them, get them in the fridge and then eat them within two days.
 Make sure your fridge is operating at the correct temperature, it should be below 5°C.

-You can also freeze your leftovers, but cool them first to minimise temperature fluctuation in your freezer.
-They can be safely stored in the freezer almost indefinitely, but the quality will still deteriorate gradually with time, so it's best to eat them within three months.
+You can freeze your leftovers.
+You need to cool them first to reduce temperature fluctuation in your freezer.
+You can store them indefinitely, but the quality will deteriorate gradually with time.
+It is best to eat them within three months.

 Eat leftovers within 24 hours of defrosting and do not refreeze them again.
 The only exception to this is if you are defrosting raw food, such as meat or poultry, which you can refreeze once you have cooked it.

 Cook leftovers until steaming hot throughout.
 When cleaning:

-- keep yourself and your kitchen clean by washing and drying your hands thoroughly before preparing food, after touching raw food (especially meat) and after going to the toilet
+- keep yourself and your kitchen clean.
+Wash and dry your hands thoroughly before preparing food, after touching raw food (especially meat) and after going to the toilet

-- make sure you keep worktops, chopping boards and utensils clean.
-If they've been touched by raw meat, poultry or eggs, you'll need to wash them thoroughly
+- keep worktops, chopping boards and utensils clean.
+If you have put raw meat, poultry or eggs on them, wash them thoroughly

-- don't forget to change dish cloths and tea towels regularly.
+- change dish cloths and tea towels regularly.
 They may look clean, but they're the perfect place for germs to breed

 - make sure meat and poultry is thoroughly defrosted

 - make sure poultry, pork, burgers and sausages are cooked all the way through

-- when reheating, take extra care your food is cooked all the way through
+- take extra care to reheat food so it is cooked all the way through

 - don't reheat food more than once